Unboxed-Software/solana-course/content/token22-on-chain.md

 Since this is the `stake` instruction and the user is transferring tokens into the pool, both values representing the amount the user has staked and the total amount staked in the pool should increase by the `stake_amount`.

 To do this, we will deserialize the `pool_state` and `user_entry` accounts as mutable and increase the `pool_state.amount` and `user_enry.balance` fields by the `stake_amount` using `checked_add()`. `CheckedAdd` is a rust feature that allows you to safely perform mathematical operations without worrying about buffer overflow. `checked_add()` adds two numbers, checking for overflow.
 If overflow happens, `None` is returned.

-// TODO: implement overflow error on checked_add in the code.

 ```rust
 let pool_state = &mut ctx.accounts.pool_state;